bonny/WordPress-Simple-History/readme.txt

 * **Plugins** - activation and deactivation
 * **User profiles** - info about added, updated or removed users
 * **User logins** - see when a user login & logut
+* **Failed user logins** - see when someone has tried to log in, but failed.
+The log will then include ip address of the possible hacker.
 * **bbPress** - view changes to forums and topics and view user changes
 * **Gravity Forms** - see who created, edited or deleted a form, field, or entry